Trustly

 After successful registration of COF purchases, OneClick payments are performed without authorisation of the customer using the saved data.
 OneClick payments follow the following scheme.

-- A customer initiates a purchase by using saved data through Trustly on the merchant's web service side.
+- A customer initiates a purchase by using the Trustly method in the web service.

 - The web service sends the request for processing the purchase by using Gate to the specified ecommpay URL.

-- The payment platform performs the initial request processing that includes validation of the required parameters and signature.
+- The payment platform validates the required parameters and signature in the request.

-- The payment platform performs the internal payment request processing and redirects the request to the Trustly service.
+- The payment platform performs further processing of the request (with parameter consistency check) and sends it to the Trustly service.

-- The payment is processed on the Trustly side.
+- The request is processed on the Trustly service side.

 - The Trustly service sends the payment result notification to the payment platform.

-- The payment platform sends a callback to the web service.
+- The payment platform sends the payment result callback to the web service.

-- The customer receives the payment result on the web service.
+- The customer receives the payment result information from the web service.

 OneClick payment request format